temenostech/temenos-platform-documentation/docfx_project/home/techguides/t24-development.md

 ![connection type](./images/connection-type.png)
 <br>

-* After the server is created, the _server.properties_ must be updated according to your sandox details:
+* After the server is created, the _server.properties_ must be updated according to your sandbox details:
 -> In _T24 User (deployment only)_ section, **2 users** that you use to connect to your T24 sandbox must be introduced.
 -> In _WebService (TAFJ) Connection_ section, **Secured box** must be checked, **Protocol** must be set to _ws_ value, **Hostname** must be set according to the hostname of your sandbox, **Port** must be set to _443_ value and **Context** to _axis2_ value.
 ![server properties](./images/server-properties.png)